| VIS(1) | General Commands Manual | VIS(1) |

 In the following sections angle brackets are used to denote

 special keys.
-The prefixes C-
+The prefixes C-,

-are used to refer
+S-, and M- are used to refer

 to the ⟨Ctrl⟩, ⟨Shift⟩ and ⟨Alt⟩